Rise of the Machines: Appliance Fire and Flood Claims

 - Unexpectedly increase in temperature

-When it comes to ovens and ranges, most user-related causes boil down to carelessness, distraction or haste.
+When it comes to range and oven fires, most user-related causes boil down to carelessness, distraction or haste.
 As previously mentioned, one common user-related cause of fires is the accidental activation of a cooktop.
 Again, electric ranges are prone to this, but also any model with front controls – both electric and gas.

 Self-cleaning ignition scenarios often simply come down to people keeping combustible materials too close to, or even inside, the oven.
 The self-clean is a feature that works by raising the temperature to over 800 degrees Fahrenheit and incinerating any food inside to ash.
 Towels, cookbooks or oven mitts left inside the warming or storage drawer can ignite during the self-clean cycle.
 In the case of gas ranges, those items can even ignite during normal use.